 Shareaholic has little influence over the data that appears when sharing with Facebook and other services that utilize the Open Graph Protocol.

-If using our WordPress plugin, by default, the og:image tag is automatically defined when possible.
-First, the plugin checks if there is a featured image and whether that featured image meets the size requirements imposed by the Open Graph Protocol.
-If a featured image is not present, the plugin will try to select a suitable image inside the loop to represent the post or page.
+If you're using our WordPress plugin, by default, the og:image tag is automatically included when possible.
+First, the plugin checks if there is a featured image defined (http://www.wpbeginner.com/glossary/featured-image/).
+If a featured image is not present, the plugin tries to select a suitable image from the post.

 How Facebook Reads your Content